- Code BIOL2203

 - Communicate scientific findings in written and oral forms to diverse audiences

 This is a field course.
-The field trip will be held in the Daintree in June 2022 and in an alpine location the following year.
-Due to the Covid safety guidelines and space limitation, places are limited.
+The field trip will be held in Kosciusko National Park 19 November to 2 December 2023 and in a tropical location the following year.
+As this is a field course, places are limited.
 Please register your interest online .
-Expressions Of interest (EOI) for the June 2022 trip will be accepted from Feb 7 and admission granted on a rolling basis until the course is filled.
-The additional cost of the field course (to cover travel in QLD, food and accommodation) will be approximately $1,000 and can be paid via ScienceShop .
+Expressions Of interest (EOI) for the November 2023 trip will be accepted from April 24 and admission granted on a rolling basis until the course is filled.
+The additional cost of the field course (to cover travel, food and accommodation) will be approximately $1,000 and can be paid via ScienceShop .
 For more information, please email firstname.lastname@example.org.

 - Field notebook: students will keep a field notebook containing notes from lectures and directed field problems, data, and records of results and conclusions.
 Students will also be expected to answer reflective questions on their learning throughout the course.
 Notebook will be assessed twice during the course (25) [LO 1,2,3,4,5,6,7]